JaiParakh/demo-covid19/README.md

 - It will help them track and notify the affected people.

 ### How will this app help in breaking the chain?
-It is not always possible that the infected person remembers every person they met during the spread of the virus in the body.
-And what if in just one click all the people that he/she met and people’s people <b>(the chain)</b> will get notified that they may be vulnerable because somehow they are in the chain of virus spread.(obviously by isolating themselves from family and avoiding meeting other contacts). <b>This way the chain will be broken and the spread would halt. </b>
+It is not always possible for the infected person to remember everyone he/she met after getting infected.
+Imagine if in a single click everyone he/she met is notified, that they may be vulnerable because somehow they are in the chain of virus spread.
+This way the chain will be broken and the spread would halt.

 ### How will it helpin maintaining social distancing?